Jordan-Tran01/My-Feed/README.md

-# unnamed-project
+# chat-application
-Planning to build a Next.js project and add features as I go
+Planning to start off small with creating a real-time chat application